MOUNT GRAVATT U.S. SEARCHLIGHT BATTERY

 Occasionally some practice rounds or star shells would be fired from guns located elsewhere in the Brisbane area.

 The lookout on top of Mount Gravatt looking towards the city

-Some sources have suggested there may have been some anti-aircraft guns also located on Mount Gravatt.
+Some sources have incorrectly suggested there may have been some anti-aircraft guns also located on Mount Gravatt.
 There were never any anti-aircraft guns on Mount Gravatt.
-There was only ever searchlights on top of Mount Gravatt.
+There was only ever one searchlight on top of Mount Gravatt.

 I'd like to thank Ray Denning (now deceased), former President of the Mt.
 Gravatt District Historical Association for his assistance with this home page.

 I'd also like to thank Chris Peters from Charters Towers, Mrs Bainbridge and Russell Miller for their assistance with this home page.

 This page first produced 27 May 2001